sohailiqbal/PH_Image_Classification/README.md

 Note: Since transductive approaches (like this one) require more RAM compared to inductive methods since they process both training and test data so for quick results we recommend high RAM.

 Citation Requirement: If you use this code in your research, please cite the following publication:
-Sohail Iqbal, Hafiz Fareed Ahmed, Talha Qaiser, Muhammad Imran Qureshi, and Nasir Rajpoot; Classification of COVID-19 via Homology of CT-SCAN
+Iqbal S, Ahmed HF, Qaiser T, Qureshi MI, Rajpoot N. Classification of COVID-19 via Homology of CT-SCAN. arXiv preprint arXiv:2102.10593.
+2021 Feb 21.

 License: This project is licensed under the MIT License.
 Please refer to the LICENSE file for details.